 A few service units cover a number of small reservations; some large reservations are divided into a number of service units.
-The service units are grouped into larger cultural-demographic-geographic management jurisdictions which are administered by Area Offices.
+The service units are grouped into larger culturaldemographic-geographic management jurisdictions that are administered by Area Offices.

 Purpose and Description of Regional Differences in Indian Health